kevinchung58/LatteReview/README.md

 pip install lattereview
 ```

-Please refer to our [installation guide](./installation.md) for detailed instructions.
+Please refer to our [installation guide](./docs/installation.md) for detailed instructions.

 ## 🚀 Quick Start

 LatteReview enables you to create custom literature review workflows with multiple AI reviewers.
 Each reviewer can use different models and providers based on your needs.
 Below is a working example of how you can use LatteReview for doing a quick title/abstract review with two junior and one senior reviewers (all AI agents)!

-Please refer to our [Getting Started](./getting-started.md) page for detailed instructions.
+Please refer to our [Quick Start](./docs/quickstart.md) page for detailed instructions.

 ```python
 from lattereview.providers import LiteLLMProvider